About fear of strangers

 It happens as your baby develops a healthy attachment to familiar people – like you.
 Because babies prefer familiar adults, they might react to strangers by crying or fussing, going very quiet, looking fearful or hiding.

-Fear of strangers usually becomes more intense at around 7-10 months of age.
+Fear of strangers starts at 4-5 months and usually becomes more intense at 7-10 months of age.
 It can last a few months or continue for much longer.
-It usually passes somewhere between 18 months and 2 years.
+It often decreases somewhere between 18 months and 2 years, but it can last longer depending on a child’s temperament.

-For example, a 10-month-old baby who has been going to child care since she was 6 months old might get upset if there’s a new carer at the centre.
-She might cry, bury her head in her mother’s neck or scream when the carer tries to take her from her mum or dad.
+For example, a 10-month-old baby who has been going to child care since they were 6 months old might get upset if there’s a new carer at the centre.
+They might cry, bury their head in their parent’s neck or scream when the carer tries to take them from their parent.

-Although fear of strangers is part of normal development for babies and young children, there are things you can do to help your child feel less upset.
+Although fear of strangers is part of how babies and young children develop, there are things you can do to help your child feel less upset.

 Helping your child feel comfortable around strangers